Irv Rubin: Jewish Defense League activism

 In 1985, Alex Odeh, the local chairman of the pro-Palestinian American-Arab Anti-Discrimination Committee (ADC) was killed by a bomb while opening the door to his Santa Ana, California office.
 Rubin was suspected, and further antagonized his opponents by saying that "Odeh got what he deserved."
 However, the JDL insisted the attack was committed by others.
 The FBI was unable to prove its original allegations.
 The crime remains unsolved.
 The investigation of Rubin was headed by FBI special agent Mary Hogan, the same agent who signed the affidavit accusing Rubin of planning to destroy government property and other targets in 2001.

 Before joining the Libertarian Party in 2000, Irv Rubin was an active Republican, and served as a page at the 1964 Republican National Convention, at which Barry Goldwater was nominated to run for the presidency.

 Rubin's joining the Libertarian Party was greeted with shock by many members because of the allegations of terrorism against both the JDL and Rubin himself.
 Membership requires a pledge to not "initiate force."
 In June 2001, Rubin let it be known that he was considering running for governor of California on the Libertarian ticket, renewing controversies among libertarians.

-To attempt disruption of the events, Rubin regularly attended rallies held by the Ku Klux Klan and Aryan Nations.
+In an attempt to disrupt the events, Rubin regularly attended rallies held by the Ku Klux Klan and Aryan Nations.
 He was regularly assisted by some of his followers.
 During the civil suit brought by the SPLC against Aryan Nations founder and Pastor Richard Butler held in Coeur d' Alene, Idaho, in 2000, Rubin stayed for at least 4 days holding vigil during the proceedings.
 He frequently spoke out against Butler and his followers who were also holding vigil.